alwaysC0SMIC/oinkonomics/README.md

 Get a clear snapshot of your spending habits and total expenses for each category.

 🧩 **Modular Architecture (Work in Progress)**
-The app is built with scalability in mind — future modules will include income tracking, visual analytics, and cloud sync.
+The app is built with scalability in mind, future modules will include income tracking, visual analytics, and cloud sync.

 ---